TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 ### Socket.IO refuses to connect

-Assuming that the Socket.IO client library has actually loaded (check your browser's dev tools networks tab and make sure it isn't returning a 404 error), this is usually because the library cannot work out the correct path or namespace to use.

-This version of the library is much better than previous versions.
-However, it does rely on your browser allowing first-party cookies.
+This version of the uibuilder client library is much more robust than previous versions at working out the socket.io namespace, etc. However, it does rely on your browser allowing first-party cookies.
+If you are having issues with socket.io, first thing to check is the cookies for your page.
+Make sure they are correct.

-This version of the library uses a simplified `options` object passed to `uibuilder.start()` should you need to pass either of these settings.
+This version of the library uses a simplified `options` object passed to `uibuilder.start()` should you need to pass the socket.io settings.

 ### Socket.IO repeatedly disconnects

 This is usually due to you trying to pass too large a message.
 Socket.IO, by default, only allows messages up to 1Mb.
-If this is insufficient, you can change the default in `settings.js` using the `uibuilder` property:
+If this is insufficient, you can change the default in Node-RED's `settings.js` file using the `uibuilder` property:

 ```javascript
     // ...